icaroagostino/BD/newBIBA.md

 ## Important documents to have at hand

 - **A - Passport:** official international document.
-- **B - Invitation Letter:** letter sent by BIBA, signed by a university Professor.
+- **B - Invitation Letter:** letter sent by BIBA, signed by an university Professor.
 - **C - Health Insurance:** Health insurance contract, we suggest using the service of Mawista ([link](https://www.mawista.com/en/)).
 - **D - Home University Enrollment (in english):** if you are a PPGEP/UFSC student you can use this template - [Link](https://drive.google.com/open?id=18sKO0Ni9or1b0Qqov5e1e5-QjbXShtD0)